Dental Hygiene

 The TEAS exam is required with your application.
 A minimum TEAS score of 60% must be achieved to be considered for admission to the Dental Hygiene program.

-The submitted TEAS exam must be taken through the CBC Assessment Center.
+The TEAS exam may be taken through the CBC Assessment Center.
 Please call the Assessment Center at 509-542-4860 for scheduling information.
 Comprehensive information for applicants who attend CBC or live outside of this area is available.

 • Print and upload the Completion Plan For CBC Dental Hygiene Program and include with your online application (required).